Charia 2026

 Charia functions by tracking three interacting spaces simultaneously:

 She does not infer hidden intentions or beliefs.
-She operates entirely on observable participation and declared commitments.
+She operates on observable participation, declared commitments, and the procedural consequences of interaction.

 Charia’s Typical Interventions